Lebowski89/blog/content/roles.md

 ***

 Previously, I would include defaults required by multiple roles in group_vars and the remainder in role defaults.
 This led to a mish-mash of defaults in different locations.
-With the adoption of [common tasks](https://drjoyce.blog/common/), I was able to minimise the amount of defaults and could move all to group_vars.
+With the adoption of [common tasks](https://drjoyce.blog/common/), I was able to minimise the amount of defaults and moved all to group_vars.
 However, when I did use role/defaults, I liked to include 'defaults' in the variable name:

 ```yaml